itcon-pty-au/typingmind-cloud-backup/README.md

 				"s3:GetObject",
 				"s3:PutObject"
 			],
-			"Resource": "arn:aws:s3:::<AWS Bucket name>/typingmind-backup.json"
+			"Resource": "arn:aws:s3:::<AWS bucket name>/typingmind-backup.json"
 		}
 	]
 }
 ``

-3. Create a bucket.
+4. Create a bucket.
 Due to security reasons, it is recommended to create a new bucket for this activity and ensure that no other files are stored in it.
-4. Open Bucket > Permissions > Bucket Policy
+5. Open Bucket > Permissions > Bucket Policy
 ``
 {
     "Version": "2012-10-17",